fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

     }
 ```

-The chart with custom y-axis limits looks as shown in the image below:
+The chart with custom Y-axis limits looks as shown in the image below:

 <img src="{% site.BASE_URL %}/images/fusiontime-component-y-axis-min-max.png" alt="Y-axis" width="700" height="420">